Siphnian Treasury: The east pediment

-The dispute between Heracles and Apollo.

 The east pediment is the only surviving pediment of the Siphnian Treasury and depicts a famous Delphic theme.
-In the center of the pediment there is Zeus (other sources claim it is Athena or Hermes), on the left Apollo and on the right Heracles.
-The two young gods are competing for the Delphic tripod, and Zeus in the middle is trying to separate them.
+The pediment depicts the two young gods of Apollo and Heracles competing for the Delphic tripod, with Zeus in the middle trying to separate them and help Apollo get the tripod.
 The sculpture shows the anger of Heracles because Pythia refused to give him an oracle, since he had not been cleansed from the murder of Iphitus.
-An outraged Heracles has already managed to seize the sacred tripod, and Apollo is trying to pull it away from him.
+An outraged Heracles has already managed to seize the sacred tripod, and Apollo is trying to pull it away from him with the help of Zeus.